 About Me

-I’m a sixth-year PhD Candidate and NIH F99/K00 Fellow in Chelsea Helion’s Social and Affective Neuroscience lab.
-I use naturalistic paradigms to study how we dynamically resolve uncertainty in social situations.
-I also research neural representations of emotion and how people regulate their emotions.
+I had completed my PhD in Chelsea Helion’s Social and Affective Neuroscience lab where I used naturalistic paradigms to study how we dynamically resolve uncertainty in social situations, represent emotions, and regulate our emotions in high-stress situations.
 I often prioritize high ecological-validity in my study designs and am drawn towards computational methodologies and novel statistical techniques.

 When I’m not working, I like hiking, playing tabletop RPGs (See my R functions in the DnDRuf Repo or my Combat Simulator App!), and making music.

 I have proudly served many organizing roles within my union - TUGSA - including strike coordinator and union steward.
+I’m am currently a staff organizer dedicated to providing technical support to the Temple University Graduate Student Association and a member of Rutgers AAUP-AFT.
 As someone from a low SES background with no college in my family history, I am accutely aware of the effects that economics play in making education and a career in education accessible.
 Collective action is how we fix it.